queerviolet/flex-prompt/README.md

 print(davinci(rendering.output, max_tokens=rendering.expected_token_count))
 ```

-     A 19th century Russian aristocrat would likely think highly of this book, as it was written by the famous Russian author Leo Tolstoy and is widely considered to be one of the greatest works of literature in history.
+     A 19th century Russian aristocrat might think this book is a good depiction of life during war and peace.

 # Integrating new models